-Fall 2023: most Tuesdays from 12:00-1:30PM; two students assigned per RIP.
+Fall 2024: most Thursdays from 12:00-1:30PM; two students assigned per RIP.
 Please refer to the online calendar for specific dates.
-Spring 2024: most Tuesdays from 8:30-am-10:00am.
+Spring 2025: TBD

 MSHP RIP provides an opportunity for students to present on their work to their peers and faculty from the program and receive constructive feedback.
 The sessions take place throughout the academic year and students attend and present during each of the two years that they are in the program.
 Lunch/Breakfast is provided.